top of page

 Croatia is still relatively unknown on the global wine map, yet it offers an astonishing diversity of grape varieties and terroirs.
 The Dubrovnik region is a perfect example of this richness.

-Within a short distance from the city, you can encounter two completely different wine identities:
+Within an hour's drive from Dubrovnik, you can experience two different wine worlds:

-→ the fertile Konavle valley, producing refined and aromatic wines
+→ the fertile Konavle Region, producing refined and aromatic wines

 → the rocky slopes of the Pelješac Peninsula, home to some of Croatia’s most powerful reds